What is Occupational Therapy?

 - Loma Linda University accepts students from many backgrounds and religious affiliations and offers a rich diversity within our student body.

-- Loma Linda University Occupational Therapy has hosted international OT students from other countries teaching them American techniques.
+- Loma Linda University Occupational Therapy has hosted international OT students from other countries teaching them the latest techniques we use in the United States.
 OT Faculty have also traveled abroad to lend their expertise to countries exploring the field of Occupational Therapy.

-- Once you are accepted into a program, OT students are enrolled in block courses.
+- Once you are accepted into a program, OT students are enrolled in a block program.
 No standing in line or petitioning to get into required classes.